ypinhsuan/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other when the user issues the command `delete-student 1`.
+The *sequence diagram* below shows how the components interact with each other when the user issues the command `delete-student 1`.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />